dudzmiko/dudzmiko/README.md

 <h2>👨‍💻 About me</h2>

-I'm 19 years old, programming and electronics enthusiast.
+I am 19 years old, passionate about programming and electronics.

-My work currently involves R&D of software responsible for real-time image processing.
-In my spare time I am a web developer.
+Currently, my work consists of R&D of software responsible for real-time image processing.
+In my spare time, I do web development and learn how to develop mobile applications.

-The words that describe me are a young, ambitious programmer-fanatic who is constantly learning new things.
+The words that describe me are young, ambitious programmer-fanatic who is constantly learning new things.

 :mailbox: **Contact me:**